Branded commerce: the logical next step

 If you’re a brand that sells online and can’t get across who you are and what you stand for, you’re nothing but a shopping basket.
 If you do the opposite and just tell (yourself) how wonderful you are, you’re a hot air balloon.
 But when you let those two extremes come together, you’re practicing branded commerce.
 For (fashion) brands that deal directly with their customers, it is ideal to let their brand and commerce go hand in hand.
 That is more difficult when you sell different brands; then you have the additional question of what you’re doing about e-commerce in order to be a differentiator yourself.
 Are you focusing fully on service?
 Do you give the best advice?
 Do you offer the most exclusive items?
 Do you carry the biggest portfolio or do you have the fastest delivery?

 Up until now we’ve been living in two separate worlds: that of the CMS and that of e-commerce platforms.
-This separation is not only found in technology, but also in the organization of personnel.
+This separation is not only found in technology, but also in the organisation of personnel.
 There’s the marketing and communication department on the one hand and the IT and e-commerce departments on the other.
 The first is, of course, marketing oriented, the second focuses on technology.
 That separation between the departments existed before – even before the digital age – and technology has followed this dichotomy.
 From then on the separation grew and it became increasingly complicated for both parties to understand each other.

-I recently spoke with a large travel organization that is constantly working on the optimization of their website and the booking flow.
+I recently spoke with a large travel organisation that is constantly working on the optimisation of their website and the booking flow.
 During that process they discovered: less is more.
 So no pictures and as few reviews as possible.
 But the problem with applying that learning is that all travel sites, including their competitors, end up looking the same, all working in the same way and offering the same kind of trips.
-What defines you then as a travel organization?
+What defines you then as a travel organisation?
 Why would someone choose you over another?
 Of course you can be aware of all the things you do well, but the average customer goes through a funnel, books a vacation and then forgets who you are.
 You somehow have to ensure that people want to come back to you.
 Customers should have a brand preference.
 But how do you create that?

 Guarantee to the front door